 Many of the more high-profile seditious conspiracy cases won by the U.S. government involve Puerto Rican nationalists plotting to overthrow the U.S. and asserting their independence.

 The first of such nationalists was Pedro Albizu Campos, who (along with nine accomplices) was convicted of sedition in 1937 and jailed for 10 years for attempting to overthrow the government.
-He and others had been active members of the Nationalist Party, which (according to the U.S. prosecutors) was aimed at independence through force.
-Other, similar cases involving Puerto Rican nationalists followed.
+He and others had been active members of the Nationalist Party.
+According to the U.S. prosecutors in the case, the Nationalist Party aimed at independence for Puerto Rico through force.
+Other similar cases involving Puerto Rican nationalists followed.

-More recently, in 2010, nine members of a militia group called "the Hutaree" spanning Michigan, Ohio, and Indiana were charged with seditious conspiracy on suspicion of planning an armed conflict against federal, state, and local law enforcement.
-They were acquitted by a judge in 2012, however, due to insufficient evidence.
+In 2010, nine members of a militia group called "the Hutaree" were charged with seditious conspiracy.
+Members were in Michigan, Ohio, and Indiana.
+They were accused of planning an armed conflict against federal, state, and local law enforcement.
+They were acquitted by a judge in 2012 due to insufficient evidence.

 Seditious Conspiracy Today?

-Having participated in the January 6 Capitol Hill riots, members of the Oath Keepers, an American far-right anti-government militia, were convicted of sedition charges.
+Having participated in the Jan.
+6, 2021, Capitol Hill riots, the Oath Keepers, an American far-right anti-government militia, have been convicted of sedition charges.
+Many of them have also been sentenced.

 As the founder and leader of the group, former Montana attorney Stewart Rhodes was convicted of seditious conspiracy.
-Concerning the criminal proceedings against Mr. Rhodes, the Department of Justice (DOJ) proved in a court of law that he conspired to “oppose by force the execution of the laws governing the transfer of presidential power by Jan.
+Concerning the criminal proceedings against Rhodes, the Department of Justice (DOJ) proved that he conspired to “oppose by force the execution of the laws governing the transfer of presidential power by Jan.
 20, 2021."

-The DOJ also pointed to the following as indications of Mr. Rhodes' conspiracy:
+The DOJ also pointed to the following as indications of Rhodes' conspiracy:

-- Since early 2020, he and members of the group chatted by encrypted platforms about travelling to the Capitol to engage in the activities that occurred on January 6, 2021.
+- Since early 2020, he and group members chatted by encrypted platforms about traveling to the Capitol to engage in the activities on January 6, 2021.

-- In these messages, the members of the group discussed bringing weapons to carry out an attack on the Capitol, while they also discussed and planned violence against various public officials.
+- In these messages, members of the group discussed bringing weapons to attack the Capitol while they also discussed and planned violence against various public officials.

-Under sedition laws, Mr. Rhodes and other members of the group face 20 years to life in federal prison.
+Under sedition laws, Rhodes and other group members face 20 years to life in federal prison.

-In the proceedings against Mr. Rhodes, U.S. prosecutors proved that he and other members of the group attempted to interfere with the peaceable transfer of power during the last presidential election.
+In the proceedings against Rhodes, U.S. prosecutors proved that he and other group members attempted to interfere with the peaceable transfer of power during the last presidential election.
+In May 2023, Rhodes, the militia's founder, was sentenced to 18 years in prison for his role in the riot at the U.S. Capitol.
+In May 2023, the leader of the Florida chapter of the Oath Keepers, Kelly Meggs, was sentenced to 12 years in prison.

 While sedition is not a commonly charged offense in this country, federal crimes, in general, are punished quite severely upon conviction.
-If you're facing seditious conspiracy charges or any other federal charges, you'll want to work with an attorney experienced in federal matters.
+If you're facing seditious conspiracy charges or any other federal charges, you'll want to work with an attorney experienced in national matters.
 Get started today by meeting with an experienced criminal defense attorney near you.
+This area of criminal law can be a dauntingly complicated one.
+It's important to contact an attorney if you need help with such a legal matter.
+When facing such charges and being accused of attempting to overthrow the federal government, you face serious criminal allegations.